saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
-* To ensure that your property list remains neat, PropertyMatch will warn you when you try to edit your property to have the same **address** as an existing property.
+* To ensure that your property list remains neat, PropertyMatch will not allow you to edit your property to have the same **address** as an existing property.
 * Only the address is used to differentiate between properties. i.e. Other [parameters](#glossary) can be edited to be the same as other properties.
-* `INDEX` can start with 0, i.e. inputting `editprop 02` or `editprop 0002` edits the second property in the property list.
-* Additional spaces in `ADDRESS` will be considered as unique properties, i.e. `Jden` and `J den` will be considered to be 2 distinct properties.
+* Additional spaces in `ADDRESS` will be considered as unique properties, e.g. `J'den` and `J' den` will be considered as 2 distinct properties.
-* Duplicate `CHARACTERISTICS` will be omitted, i.e. inputting `c/bright` and `c/BRIGHT` returns 1 `bright` tag.
+* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering`c/bright c/BRIGHT` wil only record 1 `bright`characteristic.

 </div>

 <div markdown="block" class="alert alert-warning">

 **:bulb: Tip:** <br>
+* `INDEX` can start with 0, i.e. `editprop 02` or `editprop 0002` edits the 2nd property in the property list.
 * When editing characteristics, existing `CHARACTERISTIC` of your property will be removed i.e adding of characteristics is not cumulative.
 * You can remove all your property’s `CHARACTERISTIC` by typing `c/` without specifying any `CHARACTERISTIC` after it.

 </div>

-Successfully editing your property would produce a similar result as editing a customer!
+Successfully editing your property would produce a similar result as [editing a customer](#editing-a-customer--editcust)!

 ### Find Commands
 [Back to Table of Contents](#table-of-contents)

 Can't seem to find the customer or property you are looking for?
-Read the follow section to find out more about our `find` feature.
+Read the following section to find out more about our find feature.

 #### Finding a customer: `findcust`